jfrog/documentation/jfrog-applications/jfrog-cli/cli-for-jfrog-cloud-transfer.md

 ***

 6. View the command output in the terminal to verify that there are no errors.
-The command output is divided in to the following four phases:
+The command output is divided into the following four phases:

 ```
 ========== Phase 1/4 - Preparations ==========